-- · Compile a presentation folio of drawings and sketches
+- Compile a presentation folio of drawings and sketches

 - Complete supervised drawing tests

 - Complete assignment tasks.

-This subject will appeal to students who have an aptitude for sketching and drawing, and communicating via the use of graphical representations.
+This subject will appeal to students who have an aptitude for sketching and drawing and communicating via the use of graphical representations.

-Graphic Designer, Industrial Design, Product Design, Mechanical Engineering, Architecture, Landscape Architecture, Civil Engineering, Interior Design, Urban and Regional Planning, Surveying and all Building Trades.
+Graphic Designer, Industrial Design, Product Design, Mechanical Engineering, Architecture, Landscape Architecture, Civil Engineering, Interior Design, Urban and Regional Planning, Surveying, and all Building Trades.

-Student supplied A4 Display folder, laptop and stationery.
-College supplied texts and study materials.
+Student supplies A4 Display folder, iPad, and stationery.
+College supplies texts and study materials.

-Design: Food Specialisation 09DTFM
+Design: Food Specialisation 09DTFS